Bryan De La Cruz Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.22 team ERA ranks 15th across all league pitching staffs.
+- The Dodgers' 4.28 team ERA ranks 17th across all MLB pitching staffs.

-- Dodgers pitchers combine to give up the seventh-fewest home runs in baseball (134 total, 1.1 per game).
+- Dodgers pitchers combine to rank 12th in baseball in home runs allowed (139 total, 1.1 per game).

+- The Dodgers will send Ferguson (7-3) to the mound to make his second start of the season.

+- In his most recent time out -- out of the bullpen on Friday -- the lefty tossed one scoreless inning against the Milwaukee Brewers while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.